ajkavanagh/ghent-2017-resources/README.md

 # What next?

-Take a look at the "Writing Better Charms" workshop notes (TBA) that shows how to write and debug charms.
+Take a look at the ["Writing Better Charms" workshop notes](https://goo.gl/zFeooJ) that shows how to write and debug charms.